Roam Sweet Roam Car Camping

 You have a conventional life (wife, home, kids, grandkids) yet you have this side of you for a few months of the year where you live a completely unconventional life out of your 4Runner completely solo.
 What moved you to live your life this way?

 The ‘plan’ backfired: The first time I traveled solo was only because I couldn’t find anyone else to go with me.
 I thought it would be better to go alone than not go at all, so I took off.
-And during that initial trip, I quickly fell in love with solo travel!
+And during that initial solo trip alone, I quickly fell in love with solo travel!

 solo car camping tips crested butte

-Vicki ‘guiding’ me on one her her favorite Crested Butte trails
+Vicki ‘guiding’ me on one of her favorite Crested Butte trails

-I love long road trips!
-I’m also cheap and love the simplicity of car camping.
+I love taking long road and solo camping trips!
+I’m also cheap and love the simplicity of solo car camping.
 My ‘rig’ is a 2001 Toyota 4Runner I creatively call “Camper”.

 I removed the back seats and she’s decked out with a single cushy bed in back, places for a food box, my gear, a cooler, twinkly lights, and my “live happy” prayer flags.
 It’s my home away from home!